DWI/DUI Lawyers in Nassau & Suffolk County, NY

 Long Island Drug DUI Lawyer

-Refusal Hearings, Nassau and Suffolk County
+Refusal Hearings in Nassau and Suffolk County

 It is very important for you to understand that if you failed a breath, blood or urine test during an arrest for drunk driving in Nassau or Suffolk County, your license will be suspended at arraignment (as long as the court has a BAC reading).
 If you refused to submit to a test for BAC or drugs, the State of New York will initiate a proceeding to suspend your license through the Department of Motor Vehicles, a matter which is separate from the underlying criminal proceeding.
+If you have found yourself in this situation, it is very important that you immediately seek the assistance of an experienced DWI attorney on Long Island to assist you in your case.

 A refusal hearing must be scheduled within fifteen (15) days of your arraignment.
 You will be given a date for the refusal hearing, where you can challenge the case and attempt to keep your driving privileges.
-It is crucial that you and your New York DWI/DUI attorney appear at the refusal hearing, otherwise your license will automatically be revoked for one year, and you will not be eligible for receipt of a conditional license to drive to and from work and home (or home and school).
+It is crucial that you and your New York DWI/DUI attorney appear at the refusal hearing, otherwise, your license will automatically be revoked for one year, and you will not be eligible for receipt of a conditional license to drive to and from work and home (or home and school).

 After the arraignment, you may be eligible for a conditional license.
 The judge has the option of suspending your NY license pursuant to VTL 510(3), which means based upon the initial facts of your case, you will not be eligible to obtain a conditional license.
 The only person who can lift this discretionary suspension is the issuing judge.
 A hardship license may be available to you during the first 30 days after arraignment if you can show that there is an undue hardship and you have no other reasonable method to get to and from work or school.